Also known as the 'Third Pipe' scheme, the Brighton Groundwater Scheme supplies non-drinking water to properties in

 What kind of water is used?

-The Brighton Groundwater Scheme will draw water from the shallow aquifer in the local area via a series of bores location in the public open space.
+The Brighton Groundwater Scheme will draw water from the shallow aquifer in the local area via a series of bores located in the public open space.

 What can the water be used for?

 The water supplied as part of the Brighton Groundwater Scheme must only be used for watering your lawn and garden through your irrigation system.
 All external taps will be connected to normal drinking water supplies.